T-Dot Dental - Toronto

 Dr. Habib

-Your Dental Implants Dentist
+Your Dental Implants Dentist, BDS.
+DDS.
+FICOI.
+FAGD

 At T-Dot Dental, Dr. Habib offers complete services including restorative dentistry, oral surgery, impacted wisdom tooth removal, dental implants, cosmetic dentistry and periodontal surgeries.
 He is also certified to provide a wide range of sedation options for your comfort.